aimei60/landing-page/README.md

 ## What I Learned

-- Practiced building a responsive layout.
+- Practiced building a responsive layout structure.
 - Improved my understanding of Flexbox for positioning and alignment.
-- Learned how to structure and style a modern landing page.
+- Learned how to style a modern landing page.

 ## Preview